LuuckyG/CS50x/README.md

 Tracks
 ----------
-In order to decide what kind of final project I wanted to do, I did all tracks, including: Android app developmet, web development and game development.
+In order to decide what kind of final project I wanted to do, I did all tracks, including: Android app, web and game development.

 - [Tracks](/tracks)
   * [Android](/tracks/android)